-What I found out while going on my test drive was that not all tires are equal, and the wet stopping distance wears down after wear and tear which is common.
-However, I was terrified when testing a set of tires, and after hitting the brakes, the car DID NOT STOP immediately.
+During my test drive, I discovered that not all tires are created equal and that the wet stopping distance decreases over time as a result of normal wear and tear.
+When I tested a set of tires, however, I was terrified because the car DID NOT STOP IMMEDIATELY after hitting the brakes.
 And these tires were new.
 It got even worse when they were worn.

 Sure, your tires can wear down, but your braking performance should not!